SilviaApadet/Week1-code-challange/README.md

 # Creating a speed detector

 In this challenge we are to detect the speed of the car ,we have to write a program which shows if a driver exceeds the speed required what are the possible consequences he /she will have to face

 In this challange we will use the if statement

 We set out constant speed of the car to be 70km/h

 //syntax

 function(){

     if(variablename = variable data){

         return " ";

     }

     const count = function();

     if(variablename > variable data){

         return " ";

     }

     return ` `;

 }

+# Net Salary Calculator

+In this challenge we get to create a program which calculates the amount an employee earns.

+We get to evaluate the Basic salary and the benefitss the employee gets.

+we get to calculate the net salary and the gross salary after tax deductions.

+~we get to calculate the basic salary and total benefits.

+~we get to calculate the Paye tax in each salary category given the different PAYE tax rates.

+~we calculate the amount of salary the employee gets after the tax deductions.